Logo

 Job Readiness Assessment Program

-• The project includes a Job Readiness Assessment Program designed to equip candidates with the knowledge, values, and practical skills needed to secure, retain, and advance in employment.
-The program features online assessments including: Aptitude Tests, Communication and Language Proficiency Tests, Group Discussions (GD), Personal Interviews (PI), Psychometric Assessments, Simulated Mock Tests, and 1:1 online mentorship.
-It will be delivered in collaboration with ICTA-JK and other industry partners.
+Designed to equip candidates with the knowledge, values, and practical skills needed to secure, retain, and advance in employment.
+Delivered in collaboration with ICTA-JK and other industry partners.

 Placement, Employment & Entrepreneurship

-• NIELIT J&K and Leh operate a dedicated Skill Development & Placement Cell responsible for placing institute graduates.
-The cell regularly organizes campus/off-campus placement drives and Rojgar Melas, working closely with Sub-Regional Employment Officers and State Employment Exchanges to connect candidates with employers.
-This cell will support placements for trainees under this project and continue building industry linkages.
+NIELIT J&K and Leh operate a dedicated Skill Development & Placement Cell responsible for placing graduates.
+The cell regularly organizes campus/off-campus placement drives and Rojgar Melas, working closely with Sub-Regional Employment Officers and State Employment Exchanges.

-• Under the National Career Service (NCS) Project, a Model Career Centre (MCC) has been established at NIELIT Srinagar to connect local youth with nearby job opportunities.
-The MCC also conducts outreach and counseling for job seekers and will be leveraged to place project-trained candidates.
+Under the National Career Service (NCS) Project, a Model Career Centre (MCC) at NIELIT Srinagar connects local youth with nearby job opportunities through outreach and counseling.

-• Collaboration with Kashmir Chamber of Commerce and MSME Development Forum for placement and entrepreneurship opportunities
+Kashmir Chamber of Commerce & MSME Development Forum

-The Head of Institute / Director / Director In-Charge of NIELIT J&K will serve as the Chief Investigator for effective project monitoring.
-Tracking will be managed through a centralized MIS system, with regular uploads of project data to evaluate targets achieved and financial utilization.
-Key MIS reports include:
+The Head of Institute / Director / Director In-Charge of NIELIT J&K will serve as the Chief Investigator.
+Tracking via a centralized MIS system with regular data uploads:

 • Summary of targets set vs. achieved